lengerad/gh-code-coverage/README.md

  - provide response in following format:
    - ```{ "Ruby": 0.5, "TypeScript": 0.2, "Python": 0.3 }```

 ## How to run the application
 - you can either import it into IDE and run main from `GhCodeCoverageApplicaiton.kt` or use gradle and build app - `gradle clean build run`
 - app runs on default port `8080` and on localhost
 - I attached database files into GIT, so you can test app even with data from past days (not sure if needed) -> but for a clean run feel free to remove `/data` folder in the root so obtain clean database
+- I decide to round percentage coverage UP so it gives more relevant numbers (IMHO) but it might be possible adjusted according to the needs of precision
 - available endpoints:
     - `fetchCodeCoverage?date=YYYY-MM-DD`
     - example of GET call: